nishtha-user/video-js/projects/video-js/README.md

 # Videojs Player

- This library was generated with Angular CLI version 15.0.0.
+Videojs Player is a web video player built from the ground up for an HTML5 world.
+It supports HTML5 video and Media Source Extensions, as well as other playback techs like YouTube and Vimeo.
+It supports video playback on desktops and mobile devices.This library was generated with Angular CLI version 15.0.0.
 ## How to Use

 ## Step 1

 Install it
-npm i video-js-player
+npm i angular-video-js-player
 ## Step 2

 Import component in any standalone component

-import { VideoJsComponent } from 'video-js';
+import { VideoJsComponent } from 'angular-video-js-player';

 @Component({
     standalone: true,